AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 - ✅ Confirmed stripe webhook router endpoints are properly secured (already using `get_internal_service`)
 - ✅ Created detailed endpoint security implementation plan
 - ✅ Updated decision log with the rationale for the changes
+- ✅ Created comprehensive documentation with Mermaid diagrams
+- ✅ Committed all changes with detailed message
+- ✅ Pushed branch `multi-level-authentication-endpoints` to remote repository

 ## Next Steps